 Taylor Murphy has been a working actress since 2010.
 Her credits include a lead role in the recently released feature film LITTLE WOMEN a modern day adaptation of the beloved classic starring Lea Thompson, star of Lifetime’s CHEERLEADER KILLER, Lionsgate Films Nightlight and Maggie, Richard Linklater’s Everybody Wants Some!!, AMC’s Preacher, Lifetime’s Overexposed and One Small Indiscretion, ABC’s The Middle, MTV’s Awkward, Scream and Sweet/Vicious, Nickelodeon’s Bucket and Skinners Epic Adventures, and films such as The Starving Games, Barefoot, You People, and Forsaken.
 Her national commercials include a spot in 7-elevens Shark Week and the most recent national Coca-Cola campaign, airing all over now.
 When Taylor is not on a film or television set, she is either training on-going at DTV Studios herself, or she is coaching and taping actors for various film and TV projects.
 Many of Taylor’s students are working regularly and have gotten callbacks, producers’ sessions, directors’ sessions, and bookings with her guidance and coaching.
 Taylor’s passion for coaching includes teaching others audition and camera technique, script analysis, and connecting to characters on an in-depth level.

 Meagan Noel is a resident DTV actor and coach.
-Starting from a background in theatre, she was a part of various live stage productions as a young actor before transitioning into film acting and has been working to perfect her craft ever since.
+Starting from a background in theatre, she was a part of various live stage productions as a young actor before transitioning into TV/Film acting and has been working to perfect her craft ever since.
+She recently completed work on a very popular Netflix series in California.
 While she originally saw herself exclusively as a dramatic actor, over time through DTV training, she has gained the confidence and skill set that has sharpened her comedy skills that resulted in a desire to be a well-rounded actor with a career in both genres.
 Meagan is passionate about helping others to see the fun in acting and find their inner confidence that will help guide them through the rest of their career.